About Reservoir #3

 Swaying wildflower meadows, thriving trees including oak, cherry, apple, and birch, and emerging wetlands that include healthy stands of broad-leaved cattails surround a large lake at this peaceful 14-acre site.

-- Pre-1850 – Jersey City water is acquired from brackish wells & traveled in on wagons.
+- 1820 – Paulus Hook renamed & founded as Jersey City.
+Water is acquired from brackish wells & traveled in on wagons.

 - 1850 – Reservoir 2 built.
 Passaic River water is pumped by steam engine to Coppermine Ridge in Kearny, then flows by gravity to Reservoir 2.

 - 1870s – Reservoir 3 built.
 There is rampant political corruption within Jersey City.
-Plans include Pershing Field site as well, but the City runs out of money.
+Plans include Pershing Field site as well, but the City runs out of money and postpones the project.

 - 1890s – Passaic River is polluted by salt water, industry & urban development.
 A Typhoid epidemic occurs.

 - 1900s – Second gate house built.
-Jersey City locates new water source at Boonton Reservoir; first use of chlorine in the United States occurs there & is distributed through Jersey City Reservoir 3.
+Jersey City locates a new water source at Boonton Reservoir; first use of chlorine in the United States occurs there & is distributed through Jersey City Reservoir 3.

 - 1980s – Reservoir 2 shut down.

-- 1990s – Reservoir 3 shut down and drained.
-Herbie Hules leads group to prevent strip mall, parking garage or other construction.
-Nature reclaims land as plans languish.
+- 1990s – Reservoir 3 shut down & drained.
+Herbie Hules leads a group to prevent strip mall, parking garage or other construction.
+Nature reclaims land.

 - 2002 – Save the Reservoir campaign begins.

-- 2005 – The Jersey City Reservoir Preservation Alliance is formally incorporated and starts arts, educational, and recreational programming.
+- 2005 – The Jersey City Reservoir Preservation Alliance is formally incorporated & starts arts, educational, & recreational programming.

-- 2009 – Healy administration backs the JCRPA & funds a historic structures report as the first stage toward restoration.
+- 2009 – Healy administration backs the Alliance & funds a historic structures report as the first stage toward restoration.

-- 2012- Reservoir #3 site listed on the State and National Registers of Historic Places
+- 2012 – Reservoir 3 site listed on the State Register of Historic Places & the National Register of Historic Places.

-- 2014 – Fulop administration works with JCRPA to request proposals from premier architectural firms.
-Funding halts.
+- 2014 – Fulop administration works with Alliance to request proposals from premier architectural firms.